parlajatwit/bsml/README.md

 link
 ```
 if the author or date are unknown, write the respective value as $UNKNOWN (default: ``?``)
-if you do not want the article to appear in the category links, write anything else in the 5th line
+if you don't want the article to appear in the category links, leave the 5th line empty
 after that, write the content of your article. markdown is supported and will be translated to html tags.
 to generate all articles, run ``$ ./create.sh``
 the articles will be available in ``./build/<category>/<article>.html``